pcboy/ncypher/README.md

 Or install it yourself as:

-    $ gem install encipher
+    $ gem install ncipher

 ## Basic Usage

 First generate a new encryption key.
 Typically this key needs to be in your .gitignore.
 You don't want it to be pushed to the repository.
-This file will be used by encipher each time you need to encrypt/decrypt something.
-You need to call it `.encipher_key` and put it in the current folder or any other folder before. (i.e ~/.encipher_key is fine for instance).
+This file will be used by ncipher each time you need to encrypt/decrypt something.
+You need to call it `.ncipher_key` and put it in the current folder or any other folder before. (i.e ~/.ncipher_key is fine for instance).
 ```
-$> encipher generate_key > .encipher_key
+$> ncipher generate_key > .ncipher_key
 ```
-You can also set the env variable `ENCIPHER_KEY` to that generated key (i.e `export ENCIPHER_KEY=kSzARCAw9uv/LQ1o75k5ica1oCpZBUCpP99Sy+s6L2c=`) instead of saving it to a file
+You can also set the env variable `NCIPHER_KEY` to that generated key (i.e `export NCIPHER_KEY=kSzARCAw9uv/LQ1o75k5ica1oCpZBUCpP99Sy+s6L2c=`) instead of saving it to a file

 To encrypt a new password (or anything else):
 ```
-$> encipher encrypt 'p4$$w0rd'
+$> ncipher encrypt 'p4$$w0rd'
 deB7ba27qR470UetK/HW47dYMN7p9hguuDiVt59U+Bly6cfQcjgbw/ui/2hBhCEa
 ```

 Now you can directy put in your .yaml files:
 ```
 defaults: &defaults
-  my_password: <%= Encipher::Encipher.decrypt('lXEwfKv4dEjmK0kojEAnikNsLCsVCtSMiR2aSfM6uUXYn2DzCZ3O7SA9HaGnMp/kEEsI') %>
+  my_password: <%= Ncipher::Ncipher.decrypt('lXEwfKv4dEjmK0kojEAnikNsLCsVCtSMiR2aSfM6uUXYn2DzCZ3O7SA9HaGnMp/kEEsI') %>
 ```

-And Encipher::Encipher.decrypt will magically use your key in `.encipher_key` to decrypt that password at runtime.
+And Ncipher::Ncipher.decrypt will magically use your key in `.ncipher_key` to decrypt that password at runtime.
-Note, you can also use the decrypt parameter in the encipher binary to do the decryption:
+Note, you can also use the decrypt parameter in the ncipher binary to do the decryption:
 ```
-$> encipher decrypt deB7ba27qR470UetK/HW47dYMN7p9hguuDiVt59U+Bly6cfQcjgbw/ui/2hBhCEa
+$> ncipher decrypt deB7ba27qR470UetK/HW47dYMN7p9hguuDiVt59U+Bly6cfQcjgbw/ui/2hBhCEa
 p4$$w0rd
 ```
 So in the end:
 ```
-$> encipher decrypt `encipher encrypt 'p4$$w0rd'`
+$> ncipher decrypt `ncipher encrypt 'p4$$w0rd'`
 p4$$w0rd
 ```